-A | Rounding the top and toe of the slope blends embankments into the existing landscape and facilitates
+A/ Rounding the top and toe of the slope blends embankments into the existing landscape and facilitates revegetation of constructed slopes.

-B | To transition into existing grade, round the slope over the last one sixth of the top and toe of the embankment.
+B/To transition into existing grade, round the slope over the last one sixth of the top and toe of the embankment.